chriszs/fte-ball-bounce/README.md

 Play with the balls in FiveThirtyEight's presidential forecast!
 Bounce them!
 Bump them!
 Relieve your anxiety.
 Now [installable](https://chrome.google.com/webstore/detail/election-forecast-ball-pi/bcmcdcofkamibaocdbjlbnjnkkkkldba?hl=en&authuser=0) on the Chrome Store.

+Made by Chris Zubak-Skees, a member of the [Bad Idea Factory](https://biffud.com/).
+In no way endorsed or associated with FiveThirtyEight.

 ## Development

 To develop, run: